git4humans/git4humans/README.md

 ## Principles

 The basic principle of **Git for Humans** is **conventions over configurations**.
-It means the tool will make an educated guess (based on conventions) for your simple everyday use.
+It means the tool will make an educated guess (based on conventions) for our simple everyday use.

-As an example, when dealing with remote repositories, **Git for Humans** will use `origin` as the default name for your remote repository.
-Unless you state it spesifically, the tool will assume you want to use `origin`.
+As an example, when dealing with remote repositories, **Git for Humans** will use `origin` as the default name for our remote repository.
+Unless we state it spesifically, the tool will assume we want to use `origin`.

-As a result, to add a remote repository, you can use a simple `g repo` command:
+As a result, to add a remote repository, we can use a simple `g repo` command:

 ```shell
 g repo https://github.com/pytorch/pytorch